Ria-K912/Showing-Quantum-Advantage-on-Pneumonia-Dataset-having-highly-reduced-number-of-features/README.md

 <b>Key Findings and Contributions:</b>
 <ul>
   <li>The QCNN model demonstrates consistent accuracy levels across different train-test splits, indicating its robust performance even with limited training data.
 However, it's important to note the significantly longer training time required for QCNN compared to the classical CNN.
-Despite this trade-off, the QCNN model's ability to maintain accuracy with a reduced number of features emphasizes its potential in enhancing quantum-enhanced image classification techniques.</li>
+Despite this trade-off, the QCNN model's ability to maintain accuracy with a reduced number of features emphasizes its potential to enhance quantum-enhanced image classification techniques.</li>
 </ul>

 <b>Comparative Analysis:</b>